dori-dev/mario-js/README.md

 - base(js): kaboom codes

 ## Play
-open index.html with your browser to play the game
+Open index.html with your browser to play the game

 ## Chage the Game
 add or change maps in game.js to change game world